 How to Stop Nipping

 You can still work to settle their nipping behaviors if you get an Australian Shepherd who is not a puppy.
 Use a set of steps similar to what you would use to stop their herding behavior.
 Make sure your dog has their basic obedience training and take the time to determine their triggers and their tells.
-Once you have all these preemptive measures done you can move forward into creating a controlled situation to put them in.

 While you should still focus on interrupting the behavior before it occurs, there is also a set of steps to follow once your Aussie begins to nip: